microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 4. Click the group you wish to add a user to

-5. On the right-hand action pane select the 'Members' column
+5. Select the 'Members' button

-6. Click the '+ Add...' button and type the member or group you wish to add to this security group, then click the 'Save Changes' button
+6. Click the 'Add' button and type the member or group you wish to add to this security group, then click the 'Save' button

 <div style="page-break-after: always;"></div>